 - Steaks and roasts taste best when cooked no more than medium rare.

 - At 5 degrees below the desired temperature, remove from heat, tent with foil and cover and set it aside in a warm place for 5-10 minutes.
-This allows the juices to redistribute themselves.
+This allows the juices to redistribute themselves and not run out.

 - When roasting grass fed beef, reduce the oven temperature by 50 degrees and check for doneness long before the time recommended in your recipe.